thequietlife/web-hacking/assets/notes.md

 Day 7 set up tools (extensions)

-Day 8 get familiar with Burp - scope settings
+Day 8 get familiar with Burp - scope settings, how to add subdomains, make a change see what happens